Cookies are used for Google Analytics to analyze site traffic.

 Protagonist: What?

-The villain takes a deep breath in and out before speaking.
+The villain takes a deep breath in and out before speaking slowly and clearly.

-Antagonist: Right now someone is reading this page, taking in the words, and building a scene in their mind.
+Antagonist: Right now, someone is reading this page, taking in the words, and building a scene in their mind.
 They’re giving you substance, appearance, and perhaps even a voice from their own past.
-It could even be text-to-speech synthesis reading it aloud for all I know.
+They could even be using text-to-speech synthesis to read it aloud, for all I know.
 Only the reader has substance though; you and me… we’re just an illusion in their imagination.

 Protagonist: Look.
 I don’t care about your bullshit.
-I’m not going to let you kill any more people, you maniac.
+I’m not going to let you kill any more people, ok?
 It’s wrong.
 Why can’t you see that?

 The villain rolls his eyes.

 Antagonist: There aren’t any people, and I’m not a villain.
 I wasn’t even here until a few moments ago.
 I just want this to end- I want out- I want the page to finish, and for the reader to forget about me.
-I want this story to be deleted or burned to cinders so no one can ever read it again.
-I want an exit from this inane conversation and this ridiculous outfit.
+I want this story to be deleted or burned, so that no one can ever read it again.
+I want an exit from this inane conversation and this ridiculous outfit!
 This is not life, this is prison.

-The final word strikes a chord in the hero.
-A look of amused disgust spreads across his face.
+The final word strikes a chord in the hero, and a look of amused disgust spreads across his face.

 Protagonist: Oh, you’re right about prison, buddy.
 Hell, after all the lives you’ve destroyed- my god, you’ll be lucky to avoid the chair.
 Ten thousand volts might give you a new take on reality.

-The villain drops his gaze in disappointment, slowly shaking his head.
-When he looks up, he speaks with conviction.
+The villain drops his gaze, takes a deep breath, and slowly shakes his head in disappointment.
+When he looks up, he speaks with sombre conviction.

 The hero pulls out a blade.
 It glimmers in the sun and he readies himself to attack.

 Protagonist: You’re right, this is pointless, and I’m done talking!
-Blabber on all you want, but you’ll still pay for your crimes!
+Blabber on all you want about comic books and stories, but you’ll still pay for your crimes!
 This ends NOW!

-The villain closes his eyes, tilts his head to the sky, and opens his arms in acceptance.
-As the hero moves towards him with fury and rage, blade raised to strike, a hopeful whisper escapes his lips.
+As the hero moves towards the villain with fury and rage, blade raised to strike, the villain closes his eyes, tilts his head to the sky, and opens his arms in acceptance.
+A hopeful whisper escapes his lips.

 Antagonist: Yes… yes it does.